Superradiant many-qubit absorption refrigerator: Introduction

 \section{Introduction}

-Thermodynamics of nanoscale heat engines is inevitably influenced by their quantum nature~\cite{Bin18,Ali79,Kos13,Uzd15}.
-A significant amount of effort has been invested into finding optimal working schemes where the quantum effects can increase the performance of such machines~\cite{Scu11,Nie15,Lat20,Sin20,Har20} or even push the fundamental limits of their classical counterparts~\cite{Scu03,Nie18}.
+With many quantum phenomena observable only at lowest temperatures\changes{~\cite{wiseman2010}}, cooling quantum systems is a task of major importance and requires nanoscale refrigerators that do not disturb the fragile quantum properties~\cite{linden2010a,Lev12,taranto2020,manikandan2020}.
+To maintain the cooling power also in the nano-regime, one may exploit quantum effects in refrigeration~\cite{Bin18,Ali79,Kos13,Uzd15}.
+A considerable amount of literature showing that quantum coherence is able to increase the performance of quantum heat machines has been published~\cite{Scu11,Nie15,Lat20,Sin20,Har20,abah2020}.
+It has also been shown that even some fundamental limits of classical thermodynamics can be surpassed~\cite{Scu03,Nie18}.

-A concrete example is the $N^2$ power boost of finite stroke quantum heat engines due to collective couplings between the working fluid (WF) represented by $N$ two-level systems and the heat reservoirs~\cite{Har15,Nie18b,Klo19,Wat20}.
+In finite-stroke quantum heat engines, with the working fluid (WF) being represented by $N$ identical two-level systems that are collectively coupled to heat reservoirs, recent works~\cite{Har15,Nie18b,Klo19,Wat20} have studied specific power boosts proportional to $N^2$.
 The underlying mechanism of this super-extensive scaling of power is related to \textit{superradiance}, originally known from quantum optics~\cite{Dic54}, which can also work in the opposite direction as \textit{superabsorption}~\cite{higgins2014a,yang2021a,zens2021a}.
 Finite stroke engines, however, require time-dependent control Hamiltonians, which is experimentally challenging.
 Additionally, studies for simple toy models~\cite{newman2017a} suggest that one should verify that the quantum enhancements gained are not dwarfed by the control work required to couple and decouple the quantum WF from the reservoirs.